paypal/nemo-example-app/README.md

 * `view-spec.js` uses JSON locator files which `nemo-view` turns into convenience methods ([see here](https://github.com/grawk/nemo-view/tree/1.0-develop#locator-methods)).
 Illustrates a second pass of automation where inline locator strings are separated into JSON locator files.
+* `flow-spec.js`
-* `flow-spec.js` uses `flow/*.js` modules to illustrate how to abstract functionality into shareable modules
+  * uses `flow/*.js` modules to illustrate how to abstract functionality into shareable modules
+  * uses `util/index.js` module to abstract error handling and callback management

 ## Using mocha directly